otorreno/hpc-excelerate/README.md

 # HPC course (ELIXIR-EXCELERATE project)
-2-day course at the University of Malaga organised by the BITLAB group part of ELIXIR-ES with the collaboration of the Instituto Gulbenkian de Ciência (ELIXIR-PT)
+2-day course at the University of Malaga organised by the BITLAB group part of ELIXIR-ES with the collaboration of the Instituto Gulbenkian de Ciência (ELIXIR-PT) and the Institue of Biomedical Informatics (ELIXIR-SI)
 Official course page

 https://chirimoyo.ac.uma.es/bitlab/portfolio/hpc-excelerate/